Accommodation, Holiday Caravans, Events, fetes and festavals. Maps for ourists. Camp sites.

 good local beers.

-Widecombe in the Moor, World famous thanks to Tom Pearce, his grey mare the annual Widecombe Fair, which takes place c second ‘Tuesday of September.
+Widecombe in the Moor, World famous thanks to Tom Pearce, his grey mare the annual Widecombe Fair, which takes place on the second Tuesday of September.
 Widecombe has retained much of its unique character and is home to the ’Cathedral of the Moor’ the impressive Church of Saint Pancras that dominates the stunning views of the village from the surrounding moorland.

 Yelverton is rich in heritage and history as well as for it's range of shops and attractions.
 The area is known as Drakes Dartmoor because here you can follow in the footsteps of the greatest figures in history.
-Just outside the town is Buckland Abbey, previously home to the hero of the Armada Sir Francis Drake.
-Today it is managed by the National and is home to permanent exhibitions on his life work and exploits.
+Just outside the town is Buckland Abbey, previously home to the hero of the Armada, Sir Francis Drake.
+Today it is managed by the National Trust and is home to permanent exhibitions on his life work and exploits.

 Dartmeet near Princetown on Dartmoor